 Journal Articles References and abstracts from MEDLINE/PubMed (National Library of Medicine)

-- Treatment for Kidney Failure in Children (National Institute of Diabetes and Digestive and Kidney Diseases)
+- How Do Health Care Professionals Treat Kidney Failure in Children?
+(National Institute of Diabetes and Digestive and Kidney Diseases)

 - Pregnancy and Kidney Disease (National Kidney Foundation)